-In our opinion, the audit report was prepared in accordance with the guidelines established by the State Board of Accounts.
+In our opinion, BKD, LLP prepared the audit report in accordance with the guidelines established by the State Board of Accounts.

 The audit report is filed with this letter in our office as a matter of public record.

 Paul D. Joyce, CPA State Examiner